18 Feb The Road Ahead – Conversation Between HCF President and New Board Chair

 Amalia, I’ve known you for many years, I think it’s part of your DNA.
 You’ve always worked towards this.
 Is there anything you want to share?

 I think it can be overwhelming at times.
-There are so many areas where folks need assistance, whether it’s, they lost their job, or they’ve lost someone in the pandemic and they’re feeling serious mental health issues.
+There’s so many areas where folks need assistance, whether it’s, they lost their job, or they’ve lost someone in the pandemic and they’re feeling serious mental health issues.
 I think that is one area that I would like to focus on more than we have in the past–mental illness.
 How that is either surfaced or resurfaced more during the pandemic, and how people are experiencing incredible isolation, having been in this lockdown mode for so many months.
 Too many times in all communities, it’s something that we don’t acknowledge enough, maybe are ashamed to admit or to seek treatment.
 And I think that’s especially true, unfortunately, in the Latino community.
 It’s not considered a serious disease or condition.
 Oftentimes, people just don’t take any action, don’t get treatment until it’s too late.
 So that is one thing that, I would like to focus more on and, as we are almost at the one-year mark, of this pandemic, I think it’s only going to get worse, unfortunately.
 We’ll enter another phase.
 But, there’s so many competing, important interests, we can’t fund everything.
 So we have to make some hard decisions.

 “We believe in social justice.
 We believe in equity and we believe in the community.
 With those grounding principles, we’re able to all row in the same direction.”